Authors: Responsible Financial Access team, Finance, Competitiveness & Innovation Global Practice, World Bank

 - Address barriers such as excessive costs on consumers accessing accounts and payment products, particularly via digital means.

-- Grant temporary restrictions on debt collection and enforcement activities.
+- Impose temporary restrictions on debt collection and enforcement activities.
 Enhanced monitoring of aggressive and unscrupulous debt collection activities is also crucial during these times.

 - Ensure that insurance providers are treating claims fairly, providing clear, transparent information, and where possible encouraging flexible interpretation of policy rules in COVID-19-related circumstances.